MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-service-trust-portal.md

 # Get started with Microsoft Service Trust Portal

-The Microsoft Service Trust Portal provides a variety of content, tools, and other resources about Microsoft security, privacy, and compliance practices.
+The Microsoft Service Trust Portal provides a variety of content, tools, and other resources about how Microsoft cloud services protect your data, and how you can manage cloud data security and compliance for your organization.

 ## Accessing the Service Trust Portal